How To Choose The Best Wrinkle Cream For Your Skin Type

 Factors That May Improve Results

-- Daily SPF 30+ sunscreen (UV causes 90% of visible aging)
+• Daily SPF 30+ sunscreen (UV causes up to 90% of visible aging)

-- Consistent use—skipping days reduces effectiveness
+• Consistent use — skipping days reduces effectiveness

-- Proper layering: thinnest to thickest, water-based before oil-based
+• Proper layering: thinnest to thickest, water-based before oil-based

-- Adequate sleep (skin repairs overnight)
+• Adequate sleep (skin repairs overnight)

 Factors That May Reduce Results

-- Sun exposure without protection (undoes anti-aging efforts)
+• Sun exposure without protection (undoes anti-aging efforts)

-- Inconsistent use or switching products too frequently
+• Inconsistent use or switching products too frequently

-- Smoking (accelerates collagen breakdown)
+• Smoking (speeds up collagen breakdown)

-- Unrealistic expectations (creams can't match surgical results)
+• Unrealistic expectations (creams can't match surgical results)

 The Sunscreen Rule